Tim is a marketing professor, author, speaker and consultant.

 In addition to How to Wash a Chicken, Tim is the author of Defending Your Brand: How Smart Companies Use Defensive Strategy to Deal with Competitive Attacks (Palgrave Macmillan, 2012).
 Expert Marketer Magazine named Defending Your Brand the 2013 Marketing Book of the Year.
 He also wrote Breakthrough Marketing Plans (Palgrave Macmillan, 2008 and 2012).
 He is co-editor of Kellogg on Branding (John Wiley & Sons, 2005) and Kellogg on Branding in a Hyper-Connected World (John Wiley & Sons, 2019).

-Tim has published more than a dozen Kellogg case studies including Crestor, MedImmune: FluMist Introduction and Genzyme: the Synvisc-One Investment Decision.
+He has published more than a dozen Kellogg case studies including Crestor, MedImmune: FluMist Introduction and Genzyme: the Synvisc-One Investment Decision.
 He has authored more than two dozen articles on marketing topics.

-In addition to teaching at Kellogg Tim works with major corporations around the world on strategy and branding issues.
-His recent clients include Novartis, Eli Lilly and Takeda.
+In addition to teaching at Kellogg, Tim works with major corporations around the world on strategy and branding issues.
+His recent clients include Eli Lilly, Bayer, Medtronic and AbbVie.
 He is managing director of Class 5 Consulting, a marketing strategy firm.

-Tim is frequently cited by the media; he has been quoted in publications including Business Week, Newsweek, the Financial Times, The Wall Street Journal and The New York Times.
-He has appeared on NBC, CBS, ABC, Fox, and CNBC.
+Tim is frequently cited by the media.
+He has been quoted in publications including Business Week, The Financial Times, The Wall Street Journal and The New York Times, and has appeared on all of the major television networks.

-He serves on the board of the Chicago Business Marketing Association, the Alliance Française de Chicago and completed two terms on the board of the Lycée Français, Chicago’s French-International School.
+He serves on the board of the Alliance Française de Chicago and completed two terms on the board of the Lycée Français, Chicago’s French-International School.

-Tim began his career at the consulting firm Booz Allen and Hamilton, where he worked on strategy and branding projects.
+Tim began his career at the consulting firm Booz Allen and Hamilton, where he worked on strategy projects.
 He joined the marketing team at Kraft Foods in 1991.
-During his almost 11 years at Kraft, he led businesses including Miracle Whip, Taco Bell, A.1. steak sauce, Seven Seas and DiGiorno.
-While at Kraft he was responsible for the launch of more than two dozen new products.
+During his almost 11 years at Kraft, he led brands including Miracle Whip, Taco Bell, Parkay and DiGiorno.
+He was responsible for the launch of more than two dozen new products.